2016 Annual Report

 Expanding Reach, Improving Access

-At Children’s, we continually set new standards of excellence in pediatric health care, improving the lives of children in our hospital and in our neighborhoods through clinical care, research and critical community programs.
-Wherever you made an investment at Children’s, you can be certain that your gift will make a difference in the life of a child.
-Thank you for your vision and your generosity.
+Children’s continually sets new standards of excellence in pediatric health care, improving the lives of children in our hospital and in our neighborhoods through clinical care, research and critical community programs.
+Wherever you made an investment at Children’s, you can be certain that your gift has made a difference in the life of a child.